 Changing Your Baseline – Be in Your Strengths.

 When we limit ourselves, then that limited story being held undercuts our true nature.
-So for example, I have a friend who is a hoarder and has OCD.
+For example, I have a friend who is a hoarder and has OCD.
 They held the hoarding as a liability and OCD as a curse.
-Holding the hoarding as a disability actually stopped them from changing their life style.
-Instead I helped them see it differently, to shift the base stories.
+Holding the hoarding as a disability stopped them from changing their lifestyle.
+Instead, I helped them see it differently, to shift the base stories.
 The hoarding is an instinctual response to have supplies for hard times.
 Unfortunately, a consumer society preys on hoarders.
-Instead I have helped this person turn the two traits around.
+Instead, I have helped this person turn the two traits around.
 I have shown them how to hoard “space” as a valuable commodity.
 Then to use the OCD as a tool to release materials, to create space, to focus on the de-cluttering with the OCD.
 With this new base of how to hold their natural instincts as a strength, they have spent the last year in joy reversing the previous poor baseline of suffering against their traits.

-Also, this concept requires non judgment.
-Changing how you hold your personal baseline isn’t a simple task.
+Also, this concept requires nonjudgment.
+Changing how you hold your baseline isn’t a simple task.
 It’s an art to help a person work to their strengths.
-It takes work and a person has to be willing to release their long held beliefs of their nature.
+It takes work, and a person has to be willing to release the long-held beliefs of their nature.
 Having an outside teacher like myself helps quite a bit as I can see around the judgments a person is holding that limits their own change process.

 Natural Times of Change

-The best time to change your baseline are at times of natural change.
-Adolescence, quarter life crisis, midlife crisis and retirement are four such natural change points where it’s easier to redefine life to your strengths .
+The best time to change your baseline will be at times of natural change.
+Adolescence, quarter-life, midlife crisis, and retirement are four such natural change points where it’s easier to redefine life to your strengths.